-It's easily the most productive environment for my style (yes I've used F#/VB as well) but until recently it had some major limitations.
-If you wanted to do any device level programming (aka IoT) then you were stuck with running on Windows IoT Core, which lets be honest, like the UWP apps it forces you to use, is a monumental failure.
+It's easily the most productive environment for my style (yes I've used F#/VB as well), but until recently it had some significant limitations.
+If you wanted to do any device-level programming (aka IoT) then you were stuck with running on Windows IoT Core, which let's be honest, like the UWP apps it forces you to use, is a monumental failure.

 So imagine my joy when .NET Core on ARM became a thing, and then more recently, adding native support for GPIO devices with System.Devices.Gpio!

-So you want to try this out, well here is some starter kit you will need to prove basic functionality.
-This series assumes a Windows user, however it should be largely applicable to Linux/MacOS users as well.
+So you want to try this out?
+Well here is some starter kit you will need to prove basic functionality.
+This series assumes a Windows user.
+However, it should be mostly applicable to Linux/macOS users as well.

 Already Know about Pi's?

-If you are already fimilar with how to setup a Pi and just want to get to the Blazor part, you may wish to skip to Part 3
+If you are already familiar with how to set up a Pi and want to get to the Blazor part, you may wish to skip to Part 3

 I've done this on a Pi 3, 3b+ and 4b, however it likely works on older models with slight alteration (pins), and of course the older models will be slower!

 While you can cheap out on a flash card, DON'T DO IT!
 I've been using SanDisk Extreme Pro cards ever since compiling code on a Pi.
-With a lesser card it really sucks!
+With a lesser card, it sucks!

-Yes you can compile somewhere else and then just transfer the compiled output of course, but that is more involved than what we are discussing here and for the sake of a couple of quid (a few dollars for you American folk) its unlikely to be worth the effort.
+Yes, you can compile somewhere else and then transfer the compiled output of course, but that is more involved than what we are discussing here, and for the sake of a couple of quid (a few dollars for you American folk) it's unlikely to be worth the effort.

 You will also require a way to 'image' this flash drive.
-Either a machine with a SD Card reader (the SanDisk flash drives come with an adaptor) or a native MicroSD Card reader.
+Either a machine with an SD card reader (the SanDisk flash drives come with an adaptor) or a native MicroSD Card reader.

 Some IoT Stuff

 This wouldn't be an IoT event without some IoT devices attached to our Pi.
-In order to keep this more focused on the .NET Core side of things, I'm using some pretty simple POC (proof of concept) devices.
+To keep this more focused on the .NET Core side of things, I'm using some pretty simple POC (proof of concept) devices.